GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The first 90 percent of the code accounts for the first 90 percent of the development time.
-The remaining 10 percent of the code accounts for the other 90 percent of the development time.
+There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.

-~ Tom Cargill
+~ George Boole
 <pre>

 </pre>